Ahmed-Arafat10/Linux-Documentation/Session #5.md

 AWK Utility :
 ------------

-- Named AWK for fisrt letter of nameds of the three developer og it
+- Named AWK for first letter of name of the three developer of it
-- its a programming language used for maipultaing data and generating reports
+- its a programming language used for manipulating data and generating reports
-- AWK scans a file line by line, search for lines that match a specific patterna and then performing selected action
+- AWK scans a file line by line, search for lines that match a specific patterns and then performing selected action